allefeld/htcondor-matlab/README.md

 array.
 Instead of or in addition to returning values, job functions can of course also write their results directly to files.

+A __list__ of all existing clusters, including summary statistics about their jobs’ status, can be obtained by

+    condorClusters

+It uses the same symbols as `condorMonitorCluster`, see above.

 ## Clusters, jobs, handles, and IDs